mattdesl/klasse/README.md

 ## constructor best practices

 - Use a named constructor function so it appears correctly in the debugger, and in stack traces.
+This is optional, but leads to clearer debugging.
 - Declare all instance variables for the class up-front in the constructor.
 This is done for two reasons:
 	1. It's ideal for hidden classes in V8 and other engines.
 	2. If you declare an instance property on the object passed to the `Class` constructor, it will be